 Written by Catherine Brozena for Oakland Magazine, November 2017

-Calderon-Gomez has won several awards for her work with oil painting.
-She was born and raised in California where her mother, a gifted artist, started teaching her to paint when she was seven.
-She was twenty years old when she landed her first professional work as an illustrator for a book published by Pearson/Simmel Press.
+Lark Calderon-Gomez was born and raised in California where she fell in love with oil painting when she was seven.
+Her mother, a gifted artist, started teaching her at that time.
+She was twenty years old when she landed her first professional work as an illustrator for a book on magic illusions published by Pearson/Simmel Press.
 She went on to work in animation for award-winning MetroLight Studios in LA.
 She worked under award-winning digital effects artist, Mark A. Lassoff.
-They worked in the 2D division called, MetroCel, where she painted cels on Ren and Stimpy & Beevis and Butthead, respectively.
-In 1994 Lark and her husband moved back to Northern California where she studied for four years with talented painter, Phyllis Shafer.
+They worked in the 2D division called, MetroCel, where Lark painted cels on Ren & Stimpy and Beavis & Butthead, respectively.